The laboratory safety program at WCU is designed to minimize the risk of injury or

 to post signage in the area and on the equipment to caution personnel of the hazards

 present.
-Printable signage is available here.
+Printable Laboratory Safety Signs are available here.

 - Procedures involving volatile chemicals and those involving solids or liquids that